bridget-basiq/developers/content/3+API/1+API-Reference/4+Routes/subscribe-to-route-updates.md

 <schema type="Subscription" name="routeUpdatedById" :frequent="frequently"></schema>

 ## Response
 On success, the HTTP status code in the response header is `200` and the response body contains the attributes you requested.
 The most important value here is the status field.
 This one will tell you what data is available.
-It can have any of the following states;
+It can contain any of the following statuses;

 <status-table :statuses="statuses" :descriptions="statusDescriptions"></status-table>